 When I first moved here I went away for two weeks to Canberra.
 It was during the wet season and when I came back everything seemed to have exploded overnight.
 There’s this massive growth that’s connected to the fecundity of life here that occurs during the wet season.
 I love it, and of course the rain.
 You just breathe it in.

-The wet season for me is a time to really chill out.
+For me, the wet season or Tropical Summer is a time to really chill out.
 It’s the collective sigh after the build-up.
 I actually love just being at home in my studio during this time.
 I recall one wet season overhearing some visitors in a shop complain that it had started raining.
 We have a different attitude to rain.
 The rain is so welcome.

 How long have you been an artist?